Since 1997, R. Sikoryak has hosted Carousel, a series of comics readings and visual performances by cartoonists and

-Special guest voices have been provided by Scott Adsit, Sara Benincasa, Paul Boocock, Adam Conover, Shae D’lyn, Ralph Hamperian, Dave Hill, Lisa Hirschfield, McKenna Kerrigan, Julie Klausner, Catherine Porter, Jackson Publick, Steven Rattazzi, James Urbaniak, and Zero Boy, among many others.
+Special guest voices have been provided by Scott Adsit, Sara Benincasa, Paul Boocock, Adam Conover, Shae D’lyn, Ralph Hamperian, Dave Hill, Lisa Hirschfield, McKenna Kerrigan, Julie Klausner, Catherine Porter, Jackson Publick, Steven Rattazzi, Anne Shapiro, James Urbaniak, and Zero Boy, among many others.

 Carousel has also joined forces with The Center for Cartoon Studies, Nickelodeon Magazine, and various comics anthologies (including Little Nemo: Dream Another Dream, Hotwire, and Typhon) to produce special theme shows.
 There have been collaborations on music shows with The Walking Hellos and other bands.
 Kids shows, co-hosted with Neil Numberman, are part of the mix, too.

 The presentations are a hybrid, sometimes reminiscent of a radio show (usually with live narration, often with music and sound effects) combined with wildly creative imagery.
 From stick figures, to lush illustrations, to the occasional photograph, Carousel embraces all forms of visual storytelling.
 Some performers have also incorporated live drawing and painting, shadow puppets, video game environments, illustrated scrolls, and dance into the show.
 While many presentations have a sense of humor, the stories vary greatly in theme; some are autobiographical, some historical or educational, and others are philosophical or fanciful.

 To get on the Carousel email list, please contact “rsikoryak(at)mac(dot)com”.